About Language Pathways

 You will also want a good German-English dictionary to support you along your language-learning journey.
 You will use dictionaries a lot, especially as you advance to native material.
 I often use dictionaries to help me make flashcards or to find example sentences.
 A good dictionary is a tool you will never move on from.
 You will use it even when you are very advanced.

-Now you’re ready to start learning German.
-The goal of the beginner level is to build a foundation that will allow you to use fun, native sources.
-This level is the most study-heavy because you’re starting with nothing.
-You need to learn vocabulary and grammar to grasp the basics and move on to more interesting resources.
+Now you’re ready to start learning German!
+The goal of the beginner level is to build a solid foundation that will allow you to enjoy fun, native sources later on.
+This level is the most study-intensive because you’re starting from scratch.
+You’ll need to learn vocabulary and grammar to grasp the basics before moving on to more engaging resources.
 First, you’ll need to find a study program that you enjoy.
-I recommend starting with Learn German with Anaya’s beginner’s video program, then using vhs-Lernportal.
-You should start with a language program because it’s well organized and will gradually introduce you to the language.
-Anya’s video course is 62 videos long but each video is short so you can easily watch two or three in a row.
-These videos are a good way to practice making Anki flashcards.
-As you watch the videos, create flashcards from the most important vocabulary and sentences to study later.
-You don’t need to remember everything she says in German.
-She repeats everything in German and English to get you used to the German language, only the lesson content is intended for you to memorize.
-You’ll get to complex sentences later.
-If you find Anya’s videos are too slow, you can skip straight to using vhs-Lernportal.
+I recommend starting with Learn German with Anaya’s beginner video program, then using vhs-Lernportal.
+You should begin with a language program because it’s well-organized and will gradually introduce you to the language.
+Anaya’s video course consists of 62 short videos, so you can easily watch two or three in a row.
+These videos are a great way to practice making Anki flashcards.
+As you watch, create flashcards with the most important vocabulary and sentences to study later.
+You don’t need to remember everything she says in German; she repeats everything in both German and English to help you get used to the language.
+Only the lesson content is meant to be memorized.
+You’ll tackle more complex sentences later on.
+If you find Anaya’s videos too slow, feel free to skip straight to using vhs-Lernportal.

 Vhs-Lernportal is a free, extensive German language program created by the German government for migrants moving to Germany.
-The program is highly interactive with lots of activities and exercises The program is highly effective, but it may be a little daunting for absolute beginners because it pushes to use only German as much as possible.
-If you are struggling, remember you can use your German-English dictionary to look up words and use Anki to study the words and sentences that are difficult for you.
+The program is highly interactive, with plenty of activities and exercises.
+While it’s very effective, it may be a bit daunting for absolute beginners, as it encourages you to use German as much as possible with minimal support in English.
+If you’re struggling, remember you can use a German-English dictionary to look up words and use Anki to study the words and sentences that are challenging for you.
 Take your time, learn new vocabulary, and you’ll be studying German like a pro in no time.

-While I recommend sticking to just one language course, if you would like to find a different one, the Deutsche Welle has lots of free German courses.
-Nicos Weg is a popular video course among new German learners, just remember to take notes and make flashcards as you watch the series, so you can review what you’ve learned.
+While I recommend sticking to just one language course, if you’d like to explore others, Deutsche Welle offers a variety of free German courses.
+Nicos Weg is a popular video course among new German learners.
+Just remember to take notes and make flashcards as you watch the series, so you can review what you’ve learned.

 As you study, you should also get regular exposure to German through German media.
 This will help you build familiarity with the language and allow you to begin picking out words you’ve learned.
 TV is a fantastic way for beginners to get input because it creates a fun positive environment for language learning and sets up the eventual goal of being able to watch shows you enjoy without subtitles.
-In the beginning, watch shows with English subtitles and focus on sounds of the language and recognizing words.
-Watching shows dubbed in German is a great place to start because they use simpler language than German shows, but any input you are interested in is good!
+In the beginning, watch shows with English subtitles, focusing on the sounds of the language, and recognizing words.
+Watching shows dubbed in German is a great place to start because they use simpler language than shows originally in German, but any input you are interested in is beneficial!

 In regards to speaking, I don’t recommend speaking a lot at this level unless that is something you would really like to do.
 At this level, you should mostly be focused on listening.
 You can’t speak if you don’t understand.
 Instead, I would recommend shadowing and mimicking what you hear.
 When you study your German lessons, repeat the words and sentences out loud.
 You can also record yourself and compare your pronunciation to the lesson audio.
 In addition, you should familiarize yourself with German pronunciation.
 You don’t need to go too much into the specifics until you are more familiar with the language.
-Vhs’s alphabet course is enough to cover everything you need for now.
-If there are any specific sounds you struggle with, you can also use the link below as an alphabet review.
+VHS’s alphabet course is enough to cover everything you need for now.
+If there are any specific sounds you struggle with, you can also use the link below to review the German alphabet.

-Once you have worked your way through an A1 and A2 course you’re ready to move on!
-You don’t have to know every single word and grammar pattern from the course you followed to move on.
-You’ll need to hear the grammar patterns and words you’ve learned a few times in context before they really sink in.
-German grammar is also quite different from English, so you’ll need more input before you feel comfortable in the language.
+Once you’ve worked your way up to a B1 course, you’re ready to move on!
+You don’t have to know every single word or grammar pattern from the course you followed to make progress.
+You’ll need to hear the grammar patterns and words you’ve learned several times in context before they really sink in.
+German grammar is quite different from English, so you’ll need more input before you feel fully comfortable with the language.
 That’s normal.
-Often basic grammar is some of the most complex and can take a lot of time and repetition to learn.
+Often, basic grammar can be some of the most complex to master and requires a lot of time and repetition.
 For example, der, die, and das are some of the first words you learn in German, but they will never stop being a thorn in your side.
-If you were able to complete vhs’s A2 course, then you understand about 1,500 words and you’re ready to move on.
+If you’ve completed VHS’s A2 course, you’ve learned about 1,500 words and are ready to move on.

 Intermediate